AmokSolderer/APC/README.md

 # The Arduino Pinball Controller
 ![APC 2.0](https://github.com/AmokSolderer/APC/blob/master/DOC/PICS/APC.JPG)
+The picture shows an APC 3.0 board configured for System 9 + 11 machines as the connectors for System 3 - 7 are not populated.
+See my [APC 3 video](https://www.youtube.com/watch?v=4EgOTJyxMXo) to get an impression what has changed compared to the previous versions.

 ## Overview

 The APC is a freely programmable controller for Williams pinball machines.
 It uses an Arduino Due and contains all the circuitry required to run a Williams pinball machine from System 3 to System 11c (and the compatible Data East machines):